kvz/baseamp/README.md

 Keep in mind that if you remove 1 item from a list, it can result in `position` updates for siblings in that list.

-Baseamp does not uncomplete remotely completed items as to allow people to check off items online.
+During a sync, when there are conflicting values, the local Markdown file is leading.
+However, Baseamp does not uncomplete remotely completed items as the usecase for that is limited, and this allows people to check off items online.

+If you want to avoid having other values overwritten, keep your Markdown file in Git, and do a download before editting & syncing.

 ## Todo